norm-l/teleop-robot/modified_leapd/README.md

-You will need sudo to replace both (i.e. sudo cp)
+You will need sudo to replace the file (i.e. sudo cp)

 # leapd.service (required)
 This file has been replaced in: `/lib/systemd/system`